-Tender pork tenderloin, Hatch green chile and bell peppers, and a fresh corn and black bean salsa make these Pork Fajita Tacos with Corn and Black Bean Salsa extra special.
-They come together quickly, they're super healthy, and full of south-of-the-border flavor!
+Tender pork tenderloin, Hatch green chile and bell peppers, and a fresh corn and black bean salsa make these fajita-style Pork Tenderloin Tacos with Corn and Black Bean Salsa extra special.
+They come together quickly, they’re super healthy, and full of south-of-the-border flavor!

 If you have followed me for any length of time, you know we LOVE TACOS at Andersen casa.
 When I recently posted the recipe for a grilled corn and black bean salsa with Hatch green chile I pondered what type of taco would make it sing.
 Pork tenderloin was calling my name!

-So, pork pairs really well with Hatch chile...
-(Have you seen my slow cooker pork and Hatch chile recipe?)
+So, pork pairs really well with Hatch chile… (Have you seen my slow cooker pork and Hatch chile recipe?)
 My wheels were spinning.
-We're adding Hatch green chile strips, bell pepper strips, and thin-sliced onions, hence the "fajita tacos" in the title.
+We’re adding Hatch green chile strips, bell pepper strips, and thin-sliced onions.
+They remind me of fajitas, though they’re really tacos!